 Plus, with all of this information being stored in the cloud, sales managers will have an equally significant competitive advantage against sales managers who don’t.

 They can review their team’s pipeline without needing to pull their salespeople away from doing their sales.
-CRM makes reporting and forecasting fast and accurate rather than a matter of guesswork based on possibly biased reports from the sales team.
+Customer relationship management systems make reporting and forecasting fast and accurate rather than a matter of guesswork based on possibly biased reports from the sales team.

 There are a couple of ways that Customer Relationship Management systems (CRM) can be used in support roles and the best CRM for this is largely dependent on the kind of team that is using it.